frequently asked questions

 Because the table saw and router table are the two most frequently used stations in most shops, there's no question that having a separate router table is more convenient and efficient.
 The drawback is the cost of separate Incra systems and slightly more shop space.
 If your budget or shop space are limited, installing a router table at the saw is a reasonable means of getting the same accuracy for both operations.

-The current TS Router Tables and mounting hardware are compatible as far back as the Ultra TS-III introduced in 1999.
-The router table hardware is sold separately and can dramatically simplifies the installation of user-made tables on any TS System that uses the gold aluminum rails.
+The current TS router tables and mounting hardware are compatible as far back as the Ultra TS-III introduced in 1999.
+The router table hardware is sold separately and can dramatically simplify the installation of user-made tables on any INCRA TS system that uses the gold aluminum rails.

-The systems share the same broad range of routing applications, and the routing accessories are for the TS Combos are duplicated exactly with one exception: the Wonder Fence extrusion has no provision for accepting the telescoping stop extender bar that's standard on the LS router table systems.
+The systems share the same broad range of routing applications, and the routing accessories for the TS Combos are duplicated exactly with one exception: the Wonder Fence extrusion has no provision for accepting the telescoping stop extender bar that's standard on the LS Router Table Systems (there are workarounds for jobs requiring a stop extension).

 As far as the system's capabilities are concerned, there are no limitations, and TS-based routing setups are capable of the same operations as INCRA router table systems.
 Having the shop's primary router table separate from the saw still be more convenient and efficient, though, since with a TS-base system one doesn't have access to the saw while routing and vice versa.